wavetermdev/waveterm/acknowledgements/README.md

 These three disclaimer files linked above will be periodically regenerated to reflect new dependencies.

-The [`scripthaus.md` file](../scripthaus.md) contains scripts to genrate the disclaimers and package them.
+The [`scripthaus.md` file](../scripthaus.md) contains scripts to generate the disclaimers and package them.
 To manually generate the disclaimers, run the following from the repository root directory:

 ```bash
 scripthaus run generate-license-disclaimers